-5. The Action cell in the grid indicates the current setting for the condition.
+- 5. The Action cell in the grid indicates the current setting for the condition.
 The text is gray if you have not explicitly chosen an option.
 Select Display by Media Query.
-Then choose any of the options below it.
+Then choose any of the options below it. - Web The content will display if the user is viewing it on a large screen.